CLI Commands

 Key Action

-PgUp / PgDn Scroll viewport
+PgUp / PgDn Scroll the focused panel

 s Stop or start the selected service